 Decision Making Under Uncertainty

-In this article George Chacko, among others, describes the process of decision making under uncertainty, in a practical way.
+Decision Making Under Uncertainty: in this article George Chacko, among others, describes the process of decision making under uncertainty, in a practical way.
 After reading it, you will understand the basics of this powerful decision making tool.

 What does decision making under uncertainty entail?